moorepants/eme185/content/pages/presentations.rst

    arrange for setup and display of all posters in the Pavilion on June 2.
    Posters will be mounted to foam/poster board for stability and easier viewing.
+8. If you do not want to keep your poster you should return it to the instructor and it will be displayed in Bainer Hall the following year.

 Final Critical Design Review
 ============================